-I’m quite besotted with my Philodendron birkin (also called a philodendron white wave) because it’s a stunning plant.
+I’m quite besotted with my Philodendron birkin (a Philodendron White Wave) because it’s a stunning plant.

-The white pinstripes on the leaves and occasional white leaf or plain green leaf make it simply stunning.
+The white pinstripes on the leaves and occasional white or plain green leaves make it simply stunning.

 And the plant is a great conversation starter too.